 Copenhagen Airport has reported a busy January, principally attributing it to growth on long-haul routes.
-While, the airport states, January is usually a slower month of the year for air travel, Copenhagen Airport has experienced high air travel demand with close to …
+While, the airport states, January is usually a slower month of …

 In a special press conference called this morning by Ryanair in the capital, the airline’s straight talking CEO announced the closure of its CPH base and its transfer to Kaunas in Lithuania, which gets the routes to CPH starting the 15 of July

 The airline issued a statement saying it had “instructed its lawyers to appeal the bizarre Danish Labor Court [ruling]”, and expressed concern that the courts decision might allow unions of its competitor (SAS) to blockade its one aircraft flying out of Copenhagen.